 Planning Permission:

 If your project falls outside of the limits of PD, you will need to apply for planning permission.
 This involves submitting an application to your local planning authority, outlining the details of the proposed work.
-The planning authority will consider factors such as the impact on the surrounding area, the design and appearance of the project, and any objections from neighbors or other interested parties.
+The planning authority will consider factors such as the impact on the surrounding area, the design and appearance of the project, and any objections from neighbours or other interested parties.

-The application process can be time-consuming and may involve additional fees, but it’s an important step to ensure that your loft conversion or extension is legal and compliant.
+The application process can be time consuming and may involve additional fees, but it’s an important step to ensure that your loft conversion or extension is legal and compliant.

 Building Regulations